 Darn it!
 Relationships do have the ability to bring up our deepest issues.

-from our past that are causing our stressful reactions is the most effective and long-lasting solution to reducing stress in our lives, and opens us up to more peace and happiness in our relationships.
+Healing the underlying thoughts and feelings from our past that are causing our stressful reactions is the most effective and long-lasting solution to reducing stress in our lives, and opens us up to more peace and happiness in our relationships.
 And based upon this study, it also seems that this pursuit of our psychological healing will extend our lives.

 It’s important to realize that a relationship is not some separate thing that’s disconnected from you and your past.
 As you work on you, you’ll gain clarity about what you need to do for yourself in a relationship, as well as out of a relationship.
 The more you heal your emotional woundedness, the stronger your boundaries will become.
 You’ll stand up for yourself more, not have as much as much stress in relationships, feel more closeness, and be able to find the strength and courage to leave a relationship that you recognize isn’t healthy for you.

-you can go to 5 Ways to Relieve Stress Right Now to help you out.
+In case this blog has you feeling stressed, you can go to 5 Ways to Relieve Stress Right Now to help you out.

 How have you dealt with the stress in a relationship?
+Your comments make a difference for us all.

 For further information on accessing the wisdom, happiness, fulfillment, and peace you desire, click here to learn about Dr. Howard's Multiple Award Winning Book "Your Ultimate Life Plan: How to Deeply Transform Your Everyday Experience and Create Changes That Last.